Most COB grow lights are worthless.

-All four lights in the Aglex COB Reflector Series (the 600W, the 1200W, the 2000W and the 3000W) are very impressive and they ranked only a tenth of a point behind the Phlizon COB in our ranking of top COB plant lights.
+All four lights in the Aglex COB Reflector Series (the 600W, the 1200W, the 2000W and the 3000W) are impressive.
+They ranked only a tenth of a point behind the Phlizon COB in our ranking of top COB plant lights.

-Since the Aglex lights cost quite a bit less, that will likely make them the top choice for many.
+But the Aglex lights cost quite a bit less.
+That will likely make them the top choice for many.

-Of course, being a Chinese brand, Aglex exaggerates their specs.
-The listed wattages are the most egregious of their misclaims, as it is always is.
+That means exaggerated specs.
+The listed wattages are the most egregious of their misclaims.

-If you can ignore that, as you always have to with Chinese brands, then you are getting one of the best bargains on the market at the moment.
+If you can ignore that, you are getting one of the best bargains on the market at the moment.